 Am I required to participate in the GPS?

-If you do not have standardized test scores (ACT/SAT) and have not yet earned UConn credits for FYW courses, you need to complete the GPS.
+If you are an international student or multilingual student whose home language is not English and have not yet earned UConn credits for FYW courses, you need to complete the GPS.

 When will the GPS be available?
 The GPS will open on May 10.

 How do I access the GPS?
-Students should visit the First-Year Writing Placement page and follow the instructions to the GPS.
+Students can access the GPS here.
 Students will sign in (NetID) to a University system named Qualtrics.

 How long does the GPS take?
 Students have spent between 45 and 90 minutes to complete activities and questions.
 Students can leave the session and return but they you will need to use the same browser.
 It is important for students to timely take the GPS in order to have course recommendations available prior their course scheduling meetings with advisors.

 I have AP Credits, ECE Credits, or college writing course transfer credits.
 Do you I need to go through the GPS?
 If a student has an Advanced Placement (AP) score, Early College Experience (ECE) credits, or college transfer credits in writing courses, they will get the chance to document this information as part of the survey if they choose to complete the GPS.
 Recommendations by the First-Year Writing Office course will be shared with advisors prior to course registration

 Any student who has earned a score of 4 or 5 on the CEEB AP English Language or English Literature examination will receive four credits for ENGL 1010 and therefore will meet General Education First-Year Writing requirement.
 Many students still choose to take ENGL 1007, 1010, or 1011 because of the University unique instructional approach and the type of work students can do in our English courses.
 There are also Honors-designated sections of ENGL 1007 at Storrs.